InspectorChocolatey/Open-Source-Solutions/Solutions/README.md

-# Problem: I have DVDs that I have purchased that windows and linux will not play, WTF!
+# Problem: I have DVDs which I have legally purchased & neither of my Windows or Linux machines will not play them.
 #     Url: https://www.maketecheasier.com/play-dvds-in-linux/
 apt-get update -y;
 apt-get install libdvd-pkg -y;